Joseph Mercola: Life and career

 Mercola lives in Cape Coral, Florida.
-He is married to Erin Elizabeth, a blogger listed by The New York Times as one of the most prolific spreaders of misinformation.
+Mercola and his partner Erin Elizabeth, a blogger listed by The New York Times as one of the most prolific spreaders of misinformation, have been called two of the "disinformation dozen" responsible for 65% of COVID-19 anti-vaccine misinformation on the internet and social media, according to a report by the Center for Countering Digital Hate (CCDH) in 2021.

 He has written two books which have been listed on the New York Times bestseller list: The No-Grain Diet (May 2003) and The Great Bird Flu Hoax (October 2006).
 In the bird flu book, Mercola dismisses medical concerns over an avian influenza pandemic, asserting that the government, big business, and the mainstream media have conspired to promote the threat of avian flu to accrue money and power.
 Mercola has appeared on The Dr. Oz Show and The Doctors.

 His business is very successful.
 In 2019, The Washington Post wrote he had "amassed a fortune selling natural health products, court records show, including vitamin supplements, some of which he claims are alternatives to vaccines....His net worth, derived largely from his network of private companies, has grown to 'in excess of $100 million,' he said in a 2017 affidavit."
+In 2023 however, executives of his company Mercola Market complained that JP Morgan closed their bank accounts.
+The financial institution indicated those accounts were terminated when they became aware of "multiple occasions of regulatory scrutiny, raising concerns about a pattern of deceptive business practices."

+It is reported that Mercola consults a psychic medium daily, costing $1.2 million USD annually, for medical and business advice.